jindrzuz/GameOfLife.jl/docs/src/index.md

 ## Benchmark
 Comparison of execution times between Python and Julia implementations.
 The function tested is the update function , which updates the matrix A during the lifetime.
+The compared implementations can be found in the scripts folder (julia_benchmark.jl, Lenia.py)

 #### Random matrix A and kernel K (20x20):
 | Resolution of A | Time Python [ms] | Time Julia -median [ms] |